Buying a Massage Chair? Ask yourself these questions first.

 Are Massage Chairs Good For Your Health?

 What’s the answer?
-Is a massage chair a tool offering health benefits that support or rival what a medical practitioner can provide?
+Is a massage chair a tool offering health benefits that support what a medical practitioner can provide?
 Or is it just a large piece of furniture—a piece of contemporary sculpture?

 There is a great deal of information and research to explore here.
 You can expect positive answers if you search for information on retailers’ sites.
 Instead, look for consumer guides like this one that do not include a marketing pitch.
 URLs ending in “.edu” might be less biased, as well.